JoshBeveridge/clone-framework/README.md

 # Changelog

+## 2.3.3
+- fixes a bug with toast alerts on mobile not displaying correctly

 ## 2.3.2
 - fixes a bug with accordion alternating colours being too light
 - fixes a bug where carousel active dots would be the same colour as inactive ones